asc-csa/Alouette_ISIS_extract/README.md

 # Software to process the Alouette-I dataset

 ## Background
-The Alouette-I satellite (dates of operation: 1962-1972) was the first Canadian satellite launched into space.
+The [Alouette-I satellite](https://www.asc-csa.gc.ca/eng/satellites/alouette.asp) was the first Canadian satellite launched into space.
 The goal of its main experiment was to understand the structure of the upper ionosphere.
 The data was recorded on 35-mm film.
-While the data initially lead to numerous research articles, it was left untouched for several decades.
-The CSA has recently invested in scanning the films.
-Out of the 2 000 000 estimated raw images, 884952 (44.25\%) have been scanned.
-The images are organized into 45 directories (e.g. R014207815/) and 2638 subdirectories (e.g. R014207815/3546-21A). **There is ongoing development to automate the processing of raw scans into usable information**
+The CSA has scanned 884952 (44.25\%) of  the 2 000 000 estimated raw images.

+This code is an effort to extract data and metadata from the scanned ionogram images.

 ## Quick start
 ```python